anishkhotgithub/RealEstateNodeBackend/README.md

-Global error handling done so no need to use try catch in controller or services it will direct detect and show in response and also used logger
+Global error handling is implemented, so explicit try–catch blocks are not required in controllers or services.
+All errors are automatically captured, logged, and returned in a standardized response format.